zenglenn42/react-tutorials/README.md

 # react-tutorials [(demo)](https://react-tutorials.herokuapp.com/)

-### A scalabe web app for curating and annotating online tutorials into an emergent curriculum.
+### A scalable web app for curating and annotating online tutorials into an emergent curriculum.

 ---
 #### Contents